 3.5 Local Plans, including minerals and waste plans, must be prepared in the context of national policy and other relevant documents.
-Since the adoption of the WMP in February 2013, the policy context for Minerals and Waste planning has evolved, with the publication of new key documents informing the content of this review.
+Since the adoption of the WMP in February 2013 and the WMSP in 2017, the policy context for planning generally as well as Minerals and Waste planning has evolved, with the publication of new key documents informing the content of this review.
 Policies and documents which have influenced the approach taken in this Plan revision are detailed below(1).
-This is not an exhaustive list of documents, and does not include documents published before the publication of the WMLP; a more complete list of documents will be available in the Sustainability Appraisal that will be published online as part of this consultation.
+This is not an exhaustive list of documents, and does not include documents published before the publication of the WMP; a more complete list of documents will be available in the Sustainability Appraisal that will be published as part of this review.